 1 – Piazza del Plebiscito

-Our route begins at the edge of ancient Naples, in Piazza del Plebiscito.
+Our route begins at the edge of Naples old town, in Piazza del Plebiscito.

 If you’ve been to Italy before, you already know it, and if you plan to visit, you’ll find out soon: Italy boasts some of the most beautiful squares in the world.
 Piazza del Plebiscito is one of Naples’s highlights and prominent landmarks.
 This symbolic square housed the popular referendum that sanctioned the union of the Kingdom of Sardinia with the Kingdom of the Two Sicilies in 1860.
 It was a crucial event that led to the creation of Italy as a unified country in 1861.

-One die of the square gets its shape from the vast colonnade of San Francesco di Paola, a 19th-century church built in neoclassical style.
+One side of the square gets its shape from the vast colonnade of San Francesco di Paola, a 19th-century church built in neoclassical style.
 Inspired by the Pantheon in Rome, the church has a circular plan with radiating chapels.
 Interestingly, Piazza del Plebiscito was a public car park from the 1960s to 1994.
 The G7 taking place in Naples in 1994 led to the refurbishment of a vast portion of the city.
 Piazza del Plebiscito became closed to traffic.
 As a result, the Neapolitans use the square as a meeting place, where you can frequently see street artists.
+Even if you can only stay one day in Napoli, Piazza del Plebiscito is a must-see.

 2 – The Royal Palace (Palazzo Reale)